 | Custom report templates | Yes | Yes |

-If your team regularly delivers reports to clients or executives, Sprout Social's output is closer to "open the PDF and present it" with less manual cleanup.
-This is reflected in G2 reviews where reporting is the most commonly praised Sprout feature and the most commonly noted Hootsuite gap.
+If your team delivers reports to clients or execs, Sprout's output is closer to "open the PDF and present it."
+Less manual cleanup.
+G2 reviews back this up: reporting is the most praised Sprout feature and the most noted Hootsuite gap.

 Inbox and engagement

-Sprout Social's Smart Inbox unifies messages and comments across connected networks.
-Notable features documented on Sprout's product pages: collision detection (visual indicator when a teammate is already responding to a message), contact profiles with conversation history, message tagging, and automated routing rules.
+Sprout Social's Smart Inbox pulls messages and comments from every connected network into one view.
+Sprout's product pages list collision detection (it shows when a teammate is already replying), contact profiles with past conversations, message tagging, and routing rules.

 Hootsuite Inbox also unifies messages across networks.
 It supports team assignment, saved replies, and integrations with CRMs.
 Hootsuite Inbox is a more recent addition than its scheduling product and is generally rated lower than Sprout's inbox in side-by-side G2 comparisons.